Kudaraidee/Alterdot-GPU-Miner-Nvidia/README.md

-ccminer-dyn Dynamic Nvidia GPU miner
+ccminer-adot Alterdot Nvidia GPU miner
 ========================

-This fork is only meant to be used to mine Dynamic (DYN) with Argon2d algorithm.
+This fork is only meant to be used to mine Alterdot (ADOT) with Argon2d16000 algorithm

 releases: https://github.com/duality-solutions/Dynamic-GPU-Miner-Nvidia/releases